 The P2 PBL units are divided into two categories: school-wide projects and class-based units.
-The school-wide projects can be used to celebrate people in the community, bring awareness to the P2 mission, or to foster a school culture where students across grade levels focus on the fact that Other People Matter.
+The school-wide projects can be used to celebrate people in the community, bring awareness to the P2 mission, or foster a school culture where students across grade levels focus on helping others.
 The class-based units allow teachers to enable students to apply individual character strengths — and perceive the synthesis of multiple strengths — while making rich, authentic connections to school subject material.

 Implementing P2 PBL